nirtatu/Portfolio/README.md

 * R

 **QA Skills**
-* Writing automation scripts in Python (including selenium and beautifulsoup), Shell.
+* Writing automation scripts in Python and Java (with selenium & appium), Shell.
 * Solid understanding of Android testing environment.
 * Providing STD, STP and STR doctumentions.
+* Experienced and familier with Jenkins CI.

 ```